connected-little-boxes/HullOS-Z/docs/pythonishref.md

 ```
 sound 2000 duration 1000
 ```
 This statement would play a note of 2000 Hz for a second.
+The program pauses while the sound is played.
-### Play a note and wait
+### Play a note and continue running the program
-The **sound** command will start a note playing.
-It will not wait for the note to finish.
-This can make it hard to play tunes, because you want your program to wait for a note to finish before playing the next one.
-You can add a **wait** command to the end of a sound command to tell the program to wait for this note to finish playing before the next statement in a program is performed.
+The **sound** command waits for a note to finish, which makes it easy to play tunes by just stringing **sound** statements together.
+However, if you want your program to run while the sound is being played you can add a **nowait** option to the end of a sound command to tell the program to wait for this note to finish playing before the next statement in a program is performed.
 ```
-sound 1500 duration 500 wait
+sound 1500 duration 500 nowait
 ```
-This statement would play a note of 1500 Hz for half a second.
+This statement would start playing a note of 1500 Hz for half a second.
 It would then move on to the next statement in the program.
 ## Delay
 The delay statement is frequently used in programs to, er, delay them.
 The delay statement is followed by the size of the delay, in tenths of a second.
 ```